GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 🔥 **Tips:**

-As the GraphQL query above demonstrates, executing conditional logic in Gato GraphQL can be made dynamic: The condition provided to `@if` (and also to its opposite `@unless`) is evaluated on the queried object.
+Executing conditional logic in Gato GraphQL can be made dynamic: By passing a dynamic variable to `@if(condition:)` (and also to `@unless(condition:)`) that was evaluated on the queried object, logic will be executed or not depending on conditions from that entity.

-Hence, you can modify the response for some entity based on conditions from that entity:
+This way, we can dynamically modify the response for some entities (and not others), on conditions such as:

 - Does the post have comments?
 - Does the comment have responses?
-- Is the user an administrator?
+- Is the user an admin?
 - Is the tag/category applied to some post?
 - Etc